omorandi/TiInspector/README.md

 ##Motivation
 Since my Titanium development workflow mainly revolves around Sublime Text and the CLI, and firing up Titanium Studio for tracking down bugs in the integrated debugger is most of the time a painfully slow activity (start the IDE, rebuild for debugging, etc.), I wanted a more agile way to fire up a JavaScript debug session.
 Moreover, when debugging native modules in Xcode, sometimes it would be nice to have a view on both sides (JS and native) of the code.

+You can find a more detailed post and a short demo [here](http://titaniumninja.com/debugging-titanium-apps-with-chrome-devtools/)

 ##Install